A Modern Dad’s Guide To Dressing His Son

 The clothes your child should be wearing this summer – and how to get them into the damn things.

-Children: you’ve no doubt seen them on your social media feed (perhaps a little more than you’d like).
+Children: you’ve no doubt seen them on your feed (perhaps a little more than you’d like).
 Maybe you’ve even encountered one in person.
-And sooner or later you might have one of your own – if so, you are going to have to learn how to dress them.
+And sooner or later you might have one of – if so, you are going to have to learn how to dress them.

-Now, we assume you know how to dress yourself – you’re here on MR PORTER, after all.
-But the rules that govern your wardrobe work in mysterious ways when scaled down.
-For starters, gender conventions can prove difficult to swerve: girls often seem to come pre-programmed to adhere to that Frozen princess aesthetic, while for many boys, what they want to wear is merely something that either aids – or at the very least doesn’t impinge on – them destroying everything in a room.
-With your son particularly, you’ll find it hard not to subconsciously imprint ideas of masculinity onto their style of clothing.
-“You bring your own sense of what a boy should wear from the dark recesses of your own pathetic caveman mind,” says Mr Alex Bilmes, editor-in-chief of Esquire UK, Style Council Member and father of two, one of each.
+Now, we assume you know – you’re here on MR PORTER, after all.
+But the rules that govern your work in mysterious ways when scaled down.
+For starters, gender conventions can prove difficult to swerve: girls often seem to come pre-programmed to adhere to that Frozen princess aesthetic, while for many boys, what they want to wear is merely something that either aids – or at the very least doesn’t impinge on – them destroying everything in a .
+With your particularly, you’ll find it hard not to subconsciously imprint ideas of onto their style of clothing.
+“You bring your own sense of what a boy should wear from the dark recesses of your own pathetic caveman mind,” says Mr Alex Bilmes, editor-in-chief of Esquire UK, and father of two, one of each.

 Here then, is everything you need to know about dressing your little man.